dwadden/dygiepp/README.md

 - `Wet Lab Protocol Corpus (WLPC)`: Entity and relation extraction for [Wet Lab Protocol Corpus](http://bionlp.osu.edu:5000/protocols) (WLPC).

 <!-- See TODO(cite the paper) for more details on the data. -->

-This repository is under construction.
-We will shortly be providing scripts to format the datasets and train models described in the paper.
-The `master` branch is intended for release, and will be runnable by EMNLP (early Nov 2020).
-If you need to run experiments with this code before then, create an issue and I'll help.

 <!-- This repository provides scripts to obtain the data sets, run the primary experiments described in TODO(Dave and Ulme's paper), and make predictions using a pre-trained DyGIE++ model on new data sets. -->